Guido-Romano/port-scanner/README.md

 ## Acknowledgments

-This project was inspired by the need to have a simple yet efficient port scanner using Python.
+This project was inspired by the need to have a simple yet efficient and aggressive port scanner using Python.

 Special thanks to the developers of the Nmap and `termcolor` libraries.